 Die Toten Hosen

-They have been around for quite a while, singing German punk and rock, and were the favourites for several people on Twitter, Linkedin and Facebook.
+They have been around for quite a while, singing German can you order prednisone online punk and rock, and were the favourites for several people on Twitter, Linkedin and Facebook.
 Here’s one of their songs:

 Wincent Weiss is a German pop singer.This is his latest song:

 Clueso‘s music is a mix of hip hop, pop and electronic music, and sometimes reggae.

 Eisbrecher is a German industrial metal band (Neue Deutsche Härte – new German Hardness)

 Isn’t this a great variety of German music?
 You probably won’t like all the styles but should find something that you like.
 Which one is your favourite?